Andreas1312/charger-easy/test/readme.md

 This script directly writes values to the digital potentiometer's register and has no built-in current limitation.
 Exercise caution as you can set the charging current higher than intended.

 run `sudo python3 set-cc.py `

+### Wirte EEPROM

+Write the EEPROM value for the time between power on and loading soft war to limit der max current.

+Register: `0x20`